It’s safe to say this now: FM News 101.1 is the biggest bomb in the history of Chicago radio.

 Initially, the call letters were switched from WKQX to WWWN, as yours truly suggested they had a connection with Charlie Sheen, who made the “winning” his catchphrase after he was fired from Two And A Half Men and mockingly called it “winning radio” (and its clear neither he or WWWN/WIQI have been “winning” in the last few weeks as Sheen new Anger Management sitcom is tanking in the ratings and WIQI continued to struggle.)

-Numerous missteps – from an unimpressive on-air news presentation to holding off marketing WIQI until March – with a critically panned billboard campaign featuring former governor Rod Blagoveich.
-When the attorney of the now-imprisoned Blagoveich complained about the billboards, Merlin stuck a yellow smiley face over his image, making the billboards look even more ridiculous.
+Numerous missteps – from an unimpressive on-air news presentation to holding off marketing WIQI until March – with a critically panned billboard campaign featuring former governor Rod Blagojevich.
+When the attorney of the now-imprisoned Blagojevich complained about the billboards, Merlin stuck a yellow smiley face over his image, making the billboards look even more ridiculous.

 In the June PPM period, WIQI finished with a lowly 0.3 overall rating, down from the 0.5 rating it debuted with last September.
 New York’s WEMP fared a little better with a 0.6 rating in the last rating period.
 WIQI was the least-listened to FM station in Chicago, falling even behind suburban rimshot radio stations.
 Neither WIQI or WEMP earned above a 1 during their entire time on the air.